 Our overseas visitors team are keen to hear from staff and the public both across the Trust and in the community who look after vulnerable individuals and want to support them and their families in the EUSS application process.

-If you think you know of anyone who meets the above criteria and who might need help with applying please refer them (Word 49Kb) to our overseas visitors team.
+If you think you know of anyone who meets the above criteria and who might need help with applying please use our referral form (Word 49Kb) to refer them to our overseas visitors team.

 Contact the team